 I wasn’t sure if I was a believer.
 I wasn’t raised in a religious family.
-Oh sure I was baptized in the Catholic Church, I had my first communion.
-But I wasn’t taught anything about God.
-Or should I say, anything I could remember.
+Oh sure, I was baptized in the Catholic Church, I had my first communion.
+But I wasn’t taught anything about God that I can recall.

 So when Konnor died I struggled with my faith.
 How could a God, if there is one, take a child from his mother?
 How could He bring so much pain to a family?

 Through my grief I came to realize those questions may never be answered.
-I had to decide if I believed in Him enough to trust that Konnor’s time on earth was short for a reason and we were given Konnor as a gift, to perhaps learn something about patience and bravery and kindness and above all – love and for that I do feel blessed.
+I came to realize that I had to decide if I believed in Him enough to trust that Konnor’s time on earth was short for a reason.
+Konnor was a gift, a gift of the purest form of love.
+From Konnor we learned about patience and bravery and kindness and above all – love and for that I do feel blessed.

 I know what your thinking.
 Coincidence.
 But there’s more.

 I had a really bad day.
 For the most part I can get through most days by reminding myself to breathe, focus on the tasks of the day.
 But sometimes being in my car alone is a huge trigger and I cry just by listening to the radio.
 So again I am crying.
 Out loud I say, “Lord, I am tired and I feel like giving up.
 I can’t do this anymore.
 I don’t know if I believe that Konnor is alright.
 I need a sign.
 I need something to help me hold on.”
 The very next song on the radio was “Hallelujah” by Jeff Buckley.
 Personally, I love this song and it holds a lot of meaning to me, so for this to come on at that very moment, well….